PeterBParker/OneYearNightmare/README.md

 This is a custom, serial, image-hosting website for a graphic-novel I'm writing and my wife is illustrating.
 There aren't many great off-the-shelf products for supporting page-style webcomic publishing, so this was started as a simple image hosting site that has evolved over time.
 It's a passion project that I might one day generalize for others to easily start their own custom graphic-novel site.
 If you would like help with your own site, please reach out and I'd love to talk!
 You can reach me on [LinkedIn](https://www.linkedin.com/in/nathaneharris/) or [Email](mailto:harrihaven2@gmail.com).

+# Dependencies

+This branch requires node version 16.17.0 to install and build.

 # TODO

 - 1. BUILD EMAIL LIST